erezsoffer/Projects/README.md

   - **Description**: A lane detection system that processes real-world dashcam video footage from a highway, utilizing image processing techniques to identify and mark lane boundaries.

 - **Object Detection System**:
-  - **Description**: An object detection system that leverages a preselected classification model as the foundational backbone to identify and classify objects within images.
+  - **Description**: An object detection system to identify and classify objects within images, leveraging a preselected classification model as the foundational backbone.

 ---